lowdon/JS-Av2/README.md

 # FLOOD PARTY - THE GAME

-Press "l" to load entire level.
+Press "L" to load entire level.